Robbie Muir (footballer): VFL and SANFL career

 Muir was recruited by St Kilda in the middle of the 1974 season.
 He played 50 VFL senior games by early 1977 mainly under the coaching of Allan Jeans, winning St Kilda's most improved player award in 1975, but would only play another 18 games in the next four seasons.

 Muir's ability as a footballer was confirmed by Ron Barassi who described him as one of the VFL's most talented players.
 Len Templar said "There was no better player than Muir. ...
 He could have done anything".
 Neil Roberts, who Muir reveres for his friendship, said "He's not a fellow, he's a happening".
 St Kilda's official history says "[Muir] played football with a cyclonic power that was allied to one-touch skills".

 Muir was given the nickname "Mad Dog" by team-mate Kevin Neale who thought Muir ran around the field "like a sheep dog ... mad".
-The name stuck and later became associated with the numerous acts of on-field violence perpetuated by Muir.
+The name stuck and later became associated with the numerous acts of on-field violence perpetrated by Muir.
 Muir would later disavow the name saying "... the blackfella thing came into it.
 It was terrible" and "I don't want people to say, 'There goes Mad Dog.'"
 Former AFL coach John Northey, who mentored Muir in Ballarat, was very critical of the name, saying "I think Robert is more maligned than any player who's ever played the game.
 I think it put him in positions he shouldn't have been in".

 Muir's time at St Kilda was marred by constant racial abuse from opposition players and supporters and a lack of understanding of his predicament from his own club.
 Muir himself said "I just answered (racism) probably the wrong way and belt them back ...
 They wouldn’t say it the next game so you'd shut them down that way. [...]
 We didn’t have vilification rules, no lawyers, counsellors, didn’t have that.
 You're basically just left on your own, to your own devices."

 Towards the end of his first spell at St Kilda in 1978, Muir was reported for kicking his opponent in a reserves game against South Melbourne for which he received an eight-week suspension.
 In defending him at the tribunal, his advocate relied on racial stereotypes - to the disgust of Muir.
 Muir transferred to West Torrens Football Club in the South Australian National Football League (SANFL) for the 1979 season.
 While at West Torrens, Muir was suspended for four matches for striking North Adelaide captain Barry Stringer and was acquitted of a charge of striking an umpire.